Skip to yearly menu bar Skip to main content

 Abstract:

-The development of improved deep learning architectures is a resource-demanding process, due to a vast design space, long prototyping times, and high compute costs associated with at scale model training and evaluation.
-We set out to demystify this process by grounding it in an end-to-end mechanistic architecture design (MAD) pipeline, encompassing small-scale capability unit tests and scaling laws.
-Using a set of synthetic token manipulation tasks, designed to probe specific skills of a model architecture such as compression and recall, we identify new, improved hybrid architectures built from a variety of computational primitives.
-Underpinning our approach is the concept of state-optimality, which we introduce as a measure of utilization of finite-dimensional states in models based on recurrences and convolutions.
-We experimentally validate new architectures via an extensive compute-optimal scaling law analysis, training over 500 language models between 70M to 7B parameters.
-Our new architectures found via MAD, based on simple ideas such as hybridization and routing, outperform state-of-the-art Transformer, convolutional and recurrent architectures (Transformer++, Hyena, Mamba) in compute and state scaling.
-Overall, these results provide evidence that performance on synthetic tasks can predict performance at scale, and that an optimal architecture should include different specialized layers via hybridization.
+The development of deep learning architectures is a resource-demanding process, due to a vast design space, long prototyping times, and high compute costs associated with at-scale model training and evaluation.
+We set out to simplify this process by grounding it in an end-to-end mechanistic architecture design (MAD) pipeline, encompassing small-scale capability unit tests predictive of scaling laws.
+Through a suite of synthetic token manipulation tasks such as compression and recall, designed to probe capabilities, we identify and test new hybrid architectures constructed from a variety of computational primitives.
+We experimentally validate the resulting architectures via an extensive compute-optimal and a new state-optimal scaling law analysis, training over 500 language models between 70M to 7B parameters.
+Surprisingly, we find MAD synthetics to correlate with compute-optimal perplexity, enabling accurate evaluation of new architectures via isolated proxy tasks.
+The new architectures found via MAD, based on simple ideas such as hybridization and sparsity, outperform state-of-the-art Transformer, convolutional, and recurrent architectures (Transformer++, Hyena, Mamba) in scaling, both at compute-optimal budgets and in overtrained regimes.
+Overall, these results provide evidence that performance on curated synthetic tasks can be predictive of scaling laws, and that an optimal architecture should leverage specialized layers via a hybrid topology.

 Live content is unavailable.
 Log in and register to view live content